ethereum-optimism/design-docs/protocol/deputy-pause-module.md

 Even with this second Foundation Safe, pre-signed pauses are invalidated on a regular basis whenever an upgrade touches the `DeputyGuardianModule`.
-Gripes with the pre-signed pause system could fill a whole role of toilet paper and are not just limited to the issues noted above.
+Gripes with the pre-signed pause system could fill a whole roll of toilet paper and are not just limited to the issues noted above.

 ## Proposed Solution